Towing PODs

 • Population density estimates are made using DISTANCE line transect surveys.
 This method works by getting a distance from the trackine of all detected animals and fitting a curve – the detection function – to the graph of detection rates against distance from the trackline. g(0) is the term used to represent the proportion of animals on the trackline.
 If g(0) can be assumed or shown to be 1 (that is 100% detection on the trackline) then the detection function allows all detections within its scope to be used in estimating the density.
 This can work well if the detection function resembles the bell shaped curve (half of it!) of a normal distribution.
 If the animals respond strongly to the boat, errors can be large.

 • If a population consisted of a combination of both ‘urban’ animals in ship-noisy areas that were relatively detectable, because they did not turn away from boats, and ‘rural’ animals that were so strongly boat averse that they were rarely detected, then serious underestimation would result as the detection function would be dominated by the urban animals.
-These behavioural differences might arise within hours or days of being in either type of environment and persist for a similar length of time after moving away, so they may exist even where animals are not actually residents.
+These behavioural differences might arise within hours or days of being in either type of environment and persist for a similar length of time after moving away, so they may exist even where animals are not actually resident.

 • Differently noisy boats, changes in speed, in the use of sonars and in the length of the towing rig could all have large effects on the detection function.